jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-Salesforce, helping to mitigate the common concern about potential unauthorized access to data among clients who commission security assessments on their instancesof Salesforce.In August 2021, Tim Rawlins discussed the technicaldebt incurred by a rapid shift to cloud to support remote working during the COVID\-19 pandemic with Communications of the ACM.In August 2021,Erik Steringer presented his open source tool, Principal Mapper (PMapper), at Black
+Salesforce, helping to mitigate the common concern about potential unauthorized access to data among clients who commission security assessments on their instancesof Salesforce.
+In August 2021, Tim Rawlins discussed the technical debt incurred by a rapid shift to cloud to support remote working during the COVID\-19 pandemic with Communications of the ACM.
+In August 2021,Erik Steringer presented his open source tool, Principal Mapper (PMapper), at Black
 Hat USA Arsenal and DEF CON 29 Demo Labs.
 Principal Mapper is a script and library for identifying risks in the configuration of AWS Identity and Access Management (IAM) for an AWS account or an
 AWS organization.
-It models the different IAM Users and Roles in an account as a directed graph, which enables checks for privilege escalation and for alternate paths an attacker could take to gain access to a resource or action in AWS.Automating AWS Privilege Escalation Risk Detection With Principal Mapper at fwd:cloudsec at the Marriott City Center in Salt Lake City, in which he discussed how to use his open source tool, Principal Mapper
+It models the different IAM Users and Roles in an account as a directed graph, which enables checks for privilege escalation and for alternate paths an attacker could take to gain access to a resource or action in AWS.In September 2021, Erik Steringer presented Automating AWS Privilege Escalation Risk Detection With Principal Mapper at fwd:cloudsec at the Marriott City Center in Salt Lake City, in which he discussed how to use his open source tool, Principal Mapper